 8th July 2014 by Jess

-These recipes are low in calories, but high in lip-smacking satisfaction – you can take our word for it.
+Looking for healthy snacks to curb your late night cravings?
+These recipes are low in calories, but high in lip-smacking satisfaction – perfect for nibbling on in the evening.

-If, like us, you easily succumb to the temptation of picking, you’d may as well pick at something full of protein, healthy fats and skin-clearing vitamin E.
+If, like us, you easily succumb to the temptation of picking through the fridge after dinner, you’d may as well pick something full of protein, healthy fats and skin-clearing vitamin E.

 You read that correctly.

-Instead of the high-calorie, high-carb treat that usually fuels your box-set evenings, create your own, nutritious version in a blender.
+Instead of the high-calorie, high-carb treat that usually fuels your movie nights in, create your own, nutritious version in a blender.

 Mix a large handful of raw coconut, 2 tbsp honey, 1 tsp vanilla extract and then blend until smooth; freeze for a naughty but nice treat.